Jason-Hargrove/100-days-of-code-part-2/README.md

 ### Day 30: April 24, 2022

-**Today's Progress:** E-commerce websige.
+**Today's Progress:** E-commerce website.
 Reviewed the code I wrote so far.

 **Thoughts:** Took a little time to think about the big picture.